 In the first instance, class teachers deal with issues themselves (unless it is a very serious case).
 If they wish to give a child a lunchtime detention then this is written in the planner and recorded on SIMs.
 Within all sanctions there is a hierarchy starting with the classroom teacher/tutor and passing through the Head of Faculty to the SLT.

-A student whose behaviour in a lesson is of a sufficient level to interfere with and prevent the learning of others may be immediately referred within the department according to the dept. referral timetable.
-Heads of Faculty may refer students to the SLT during a lesson if necessary.
+A pupils whose behaviour in a lesson is of a sufficient level to interfere with and prevent the learning of others may be immediately referred within the department according to the dept. referral timetable.
+Heads of Faculty may refer pupils to the SLT during a lesson if necessary.

-A student who swears at a member of staff should be sent straight to SLT referral.
-These students will be removed from mainstream education for a period of time.
+A pupil who swears at a member of staff should be sent straight to SLT referral.
+These pupils will be removed from mainstream education for a period of time.

 Monitoring Achievement and Behaviour

 Tutors analyse weekly reports of the achievements and behaviours of those in their form.
-This informs their conversations with those students and enables them to build up an accurate picture of their tutees.
+This informs their conversations with those pupils and enables them to build up an accurate picture of their tutees.
 Achievement and behaviour points are used to facilitate an inter-house competition, updated each week.
-In this way, positive peer pressure is exerted on students across the college.
+In this way, positive peer pressure is exerted on pupils across the school.